 The Propel World card’s biggest rival may just be the Premier Rewards Gold Card from American Express.
 The Premier Rewards Gold Card offers 3 points per dollar on airfare booked through airlines, 2 points per dollar at U.S. gas stations and supermarkets and 1 point per dollar on everything else.
 The card has a $175 annual fee too.

-The Premier Rewards Gold Card, however, does charge a 2.7% foreign transaction fee and it doesn’t offer credit for airline incidental charges (the higher-tiered Platinum Card does).
+The Premier Rewards Gold Card has no annual foreign transaction fee and it doesn’t offer credit for airline incidental charges (the higher-tiered Platinum Card does).
 One notable benefit of the card is its participation in the Membership Rewards program, which lets members transfer their points to other participating frequent traveler programs.

 Propel 365’s competitors include the American Express Blue Cash Everyday card and the BankAmericard Cash Rewards™ Visa Signature card, among others.

 Both of these rival cards do not have annual fees, which is an edge up on the Propel 365.
 However, the cards do have earnings limits while the Propel 365 card does not.
 Additionally, the Propel 365 card has no foreign transaction fees — a handy feature for international travel.